 We are not stamped at birth with plumber or engineer on our forehead, and God has not given your Pastor a vocation list for the congregation.

-It is very similar to the challenge of finding the right helpmeet that God intends for you to marry...
-First & foremost, trusting God!
+use period has ended.
+Thank you for using PDF Complete. he right helpmeet that God intends for you to marry...

-He has given wisdom we are to learn; rules we are to follow; and there are people God will bring into your life to help you make wise decisions!
+; rules we are to follow; and there are people God will bring ecisions!